eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/a-first-vertex-attribute.md

 int vertexCount = static_cast<int>(vertexData.size() / 2);
 ```

-The GPU-side vertex buffer is created like any other buffer, as introduced in chapter [*The Command Queue*](/getting-started/the-command-queue.md).
+The GPU-side vertex buffer is created like any other buffer, as introduced in [the chapter about buffers](/getting-started/buffers.md).
 The main difference is that we must specify `BufferUsage::Vertex` in its `usage` field.

 ````{tab} With webgpu.hpp
 ```C++